Biko (song): Impact and legacy

 journey to Africa began".
 Irish singer and U2 frontman Bono called Gabriel to tell him that U2 had learned of the effects of apartheid from "Biko".

 The song was a landmark for Gabriel's career.
 "Biko" has been called Gabriel's first political song, his "most enduring political tune", and "Arguably [his] first masterpiece".
 It caught the attention of activist organisations, and in particular anti-apartheid groups and human rights organisations such as Amnesty International (AI).
 "Biko" became popular among AI workers, along with Gabriel's 1982 song "Wallflower".
 The song triggered Gabriel's involvement in musical efforts against apartheid: he supported the "Sun City" project, and participated in two musical tours organised by AI: A Conspiracy of Hope in 1986, and Human Rights Now! in 1988.
 It also led to him beginning a deeper involvement in those groups.

+Live performances

+During his live performances of "Biko", Gabriel frequently concluded asking the audience to engage in political action, saying "I've done what I can, the rest is up to you."
+It was often the last song of a performance, with the band members gradually leaving the stage during the song's concluding drum coda.